 - Apple & Hermès: The Apple Watch Hermès combines technology with craftsmanship and appeals to target groups that both brands would find harder to reach individually.

-In 5 steps to a successful co-branding strategy
+5 steps to a successful co-branding strategy

 A brand collaboration should offer a structured approach:

-- Define goals
+- Define objectives

 Is it about reach, new markets, innovation, or image?
 Clear goals are the foundation of any co-branding strategy.

-- Select the right partner
+- Select a suitable partner

 Focus on brand fit, similar values, and complementary strengths, not just size.